 — Jaimie Hensley Frontin '16, Music Technology

 School of Music students have access to state-of-the-art MonSTER Studios on the MSU campus.
-In these professionally-equipped studios, they gain valuable hands-on experience in composition, recording and
+In these professionally-equipped studios, they gain valuable hands-on experience in composition, recording and post-production.

 Music Technology majors compose original music and collaborate on artistic works and projects with students from across campus.